 Upon publication of your submission by the Association under this policy, the Association grants to you an irrevocable, non-transferable, royalty-free non-exclusive licence throughout the world to reproduce and communicate to the public your submission in its final published form for the term of copyright subsisting in your submission, provided that:

 Beyond the terms of this licence the Association may grant specific permission for exercises of copyright by you in relation to your submission, if that permission is sought by you prior to those exercises.

-The Editors will edit your submission to correct any spelling or syntax errors, to put footnotes into house style and, on occasions, to enhance expressions or to clarify meaning.
+The Editors will edit your submission to correct any spelling or syntax errors, to ensure that all footnote references comply with the latest edition of the Australian Guide to Legal Citation and the house style, and to enhance expression or to clarify meaning.
 You authorise the Editors to do so without seeking your prior approval.
 The Editors normally consult the author (or authors) before making any major changes.